TADRA is the acronym used to refer to Georgia’s Teenage and Adult Driver Responsibility Act.

 Yes.
 The conditions associated with a Class D Georgia driver’s license are based on the class of license, not the age of the driver.
 Drivers 18 or older that have had no major traffic convictions in the last 12 months may apply in person or online for a Class C Georgia driver’s license.
 DDS internet services are available twenty-fours a day and seven days a week.

 Joshua’s Law was enacted in 2005.
 Among other things, it requires all teens under the age of 17 that apply for a Class D Georgia driver’s license on or after January 1, 2007 to show proof that they successfully completed a DDS-approved driver education course from a certified Driver Training School.

 Georgia’s driver education program is comprised of two components—a theoretical component and a practical component.
 The theoretical component consists of a minimum of 30 hours of instruction, which teens can acquire either in a classroom environment or via the web through any of the DDS-approved online courses.
 The practical, or behind-the-wheel component, can be obtained under the supervision of a DDS-licensed instructor or through use of the complimentary DDS Parent/Teen Driving Guide.

-No. One of the statutory requirements for obtaining a Class D Georgia driver’s license is that the applicant must have held a valid Learner’s Permit for at least 12 months and one day prior to application for the Class D Georgia driver’s license.
+No. One of the statutory requirements for obtaining a Class D Georgia driver’s license is that the applicant must have held an unexpired Learner’s Permit for at least 12 months and one day prior to application for the Class D Georgia driver’s license.

 Georgia law allows insurance companies to offer reductions in automobile insurance premiums to customers that complete a driver education course.
 We recommend that you speak with your insurance agent.

 “Supervised driving” refers to driving experience obtained under the supervision of an individual that is at least 21 years old, possesses an unexpired Class C driver’s license, is seated next to the driver at all times while he or she is driving, and is capable of exercising control over the vehicle if necessary.